 110. A notice may be given by the company to any member either personally or by sending it by post to him to his registered address, or (if he has no registered address in the Colony) to the address, if any, within the Colony supplied by him to the company for the giving of notices to him.
-Where a notice is sent by post, service of the notice shall be deemed to be effected by properly addressing, prepaying, and posting a letter containing the notice, and, unless the contrary is proved, to have been effected at the time at which the letter would be delivered in the ordinary to him on the day on which the advertisement appears.
+Where a notice is sent by post, service of the notice shall be deemed to be effected by properly addressing, prepaying, and posting a letter containing the notice, and, unless the contrary is proved, to have been effected at the time at which the letter would be delivered in the ordinary course of post.